This page is from APP, the official source of professional practice for policing.

 Central authority contacts for Hague Convention countries

-Below are details of the relevant central authority for England and Wales, Scotland and Northern Ireland.
+Below are details of the relevant central authority for England and Wales and Northern Ireland.

-Where children may or have been taken or kept abroad in a non-Hague Convention country, advice and assistance is available from the Foreign and Commonwealth Office (FCO).
+Where children may or have been taken or kept abroad in a non-Hague Convention country, advice and assistance is available from the Foreign, Commonwealth and Development Office (FCO).

 Reunite is an NGO that provides advice and support to families and the police in cases of international parental child abductions.
 Its advice line can be contacted on 0116 255 6234 or via their website.

 Adults can be vulnerable when missing.
-This includes those who are accommodated in residential care, day patients at hospital or those experiencing personal problems, eg, financial, mental health or relationship difficulties.
+This includes those who are accommodated in residential care, day patients at hospital or those experiencing personal problems, for example, financial, mental health or relationship difficulties.
 Senior officers should ensure that protocols should be in place to support partnership working.

 For further information see: